Abhishek-1310/data_science_lab/README.md

 15:- Web Api:- learned about api , web api difference between them and there priciple

 16:- Flask:- learned how to make router in flask and how to display and render data

+17:- flask:- learn get, post and redirect and how to use postman